bojigu/thoipapy/README.md

 # Installation

 THOIPApy requires python 3.x (currently written for 3.5).
-We recommend the Anaconda python distribution, which contains all the required python modules (numpy, scipy, pandas and matplotlib). https://www.continuum.io/downloads
+We recommend the Anaconda python distribution, which contains all the required python modules (numpy, scipy, pandas,biopython and matplotlib). https://www.continuum.io/downloads

 To install THOIPApy: